Chinguetti

 Nearby

-• Atar — 90 km southwest (2h by 4WD); the main town of the Adrar region; a lively Mauritanian market town with a good weekly market (camels, livestock, crafts); the base for expeditions to Chinguetti, Ouadane, and the Adrar Plateau (prehistoric rock art; desert canyons; the finest desert landscape in West Africa)
+• Atar — to the southwest by 4×4; the main town of the Adrar region, with a lively weekly market and the usual base for expeditions to Chinguetti, Ouadane and the Adrar Plateau, known for prehistoric rock art and desert canyons.

 Sources